Choosing An Independent Or Business Opportunity

 “I’ve worked in the automotive industry for years and now I think it’s time for a change.
 I have other job options, but I really don’t want to be an employee again.
-I feel that other people have controlled my salary for too long and I want to take a chance at creating my own income.
-My question is starting an independent versus a franchise business.”
+Other people have controlled my salary for too long and I want to take a chance at creating my own income.
+I don’t know if I should start an independent or a franchise business.”

-Most people who work a 40-hour workweek tend to think that they are working hard enough, and that is especially true for people who don’t like their job.
+Most people who work a 40-hour workweek tend to think that they are working hard enough, and that’s especially true for people who don’t like their job.
 The entrepreneur on the other hand, spends free time and weekends planning, reviewing and reworking the business.
-The 40-hour workweek with benefits and holidays off becomes a thing of the past at least in the start-up phase.
-So the first thing is to forget the independent versus franchise question and decide if you are ready to invest the time required to build a successful business while your past co-workers are enjoying family BBQ’s.
-You’ll be busy with your new spouse, the business.
-But, if you love your business, no job can touch that way of life.

 Accomplished trades people have an advantage in many respects.
-Those with the skills required to perform in a chosen business are miles ahead of their unskilled counterpart.
-Whether it’s food preparation, printing, or home repair, if you know the business you can lean toward independence.
-Support services such as a website, sales or bookkeeping are available for hire.
+Those with the skills required to perform in a chosen business are miles ahead of their unskilled counterparts.
+Whether it’s food preparation, printing, or home repair, if you have a trade you can lean toward independence.
+Support services such as a website, sales or bookkeeping can be hired.

 On the other hand, the idea of running a business, especially for first time owners, can be intimidating.
-When it comes to an independent versus franchise choice, you have to decide if the franchise offers critical pieces of the business that you do not have, do not understand, or choose not to deal with.
-For example, if a franchisor provides pricing guides, fee schedules and a proven marketing plan for getting you business, and you have none of those skills, you might be better off joining that team.”
+When it comes to an independent versus franchise choice, you have to decide if the franchise offers critical pieces of the business that you don’t have, don’t understand, or choose not to deal with.
+Franchises offer a system.
+If you’re own your own, you build the system.